jennaly/egyptian-deities-api/README.md

 ## Optimizations:

 For the quantity of data used in this API, it is sufficient to save them in another file in the root directory and be imported as a module into the server.js file.
-If there is more data, they would instead be stored in an external database like MongoDB.
+If there is more data, they would instead be stored on an external database like MongoDB.

 ## Lessons Learned: